Ravlissimo/flood-spam-russia-sites.github.io/README.md

 # Support Ukraine!
-Contact Russia!
+Spam Russia!

 If you have more sites please send a PR.